Senate Research Center S.B. 1719

 SECTION BY SECTION ANALYSIS

-SECTIONS 1-23.
-Sets forth specific supplemental appropriations from certain state or state agency funds for the paying of certain miscellaneous claims and judgments against the state.
+SECTIONS 3-25.
+Sets forth specific supplemental appropriations from certain state or state agency funds for the payment of certain miscellaneous claims and judgments against the state.

 (b) Requires each claim or judgment paid from money appropriated by this Act to contain such information as the comptroller requires but at a minimum to contain the specific reason for the claim or judgment.
 Requires the claim for a void warrant to include a specific identification of the goods, services, refunds, or other items for which the warrant was originally issued.
 Requires the claim for a void warrant to additionally include a certification by the original payee or the original payee's successors, heirs, or assigns that the debt is still outstanding.
 Requires a claim or judgment for unpaid goods or services to be accompanied by an invoice or other acceptable documentation of the unpaid account and any other information required by the comptroller.